conradakunga/Blog/_posts/2026-02-07-using-easynetq-version-8-in-c-net.md

 });
 ```

-The big change is in the **dependency injection setup**, which looks like this:
+The big change is in the **dependency injection setup**, which now looks like this:

 ```c#
 using EasyNetQ;